 Get a blowout.

 On my to-do list before any vacation: A blowout and a manicure.
 I like to be camera ready, after all!
 But a blowout only lasts so long, so what to do when you travel for several weeks?
 On my two most recent Europe trips, I got a blowout mid trip.
 I got some fun surprises, too: a latte with my blow-out in Edinburgh and one of the most amazing blow-outs (or “brushings,” as they call them in Portugal) in Lisbon for only 12 euros.
+I'll keep the blowout lasting as long as possible with dry shampoo; and I'll put a clear coat of nail polish on nightly to keep my manicure going, too.

 Book a massage.